How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - The branding is inconsistent and makes the site appear untrustworthy.

+If users follow your ad and have a bad site experience, even the best-written ads won’t help you earn conversions.
 Not to mention, there are also rules in place regarding website quality.
 For instance, you’ll need to include a clear description of your organization, have an adequate load speed, and feature unique content.
-Failure to meet these regulations will heavily impact your ability to optimize a Google Grant account and maximize your website’s performance.
 Conversely, optimizing your landing pages will keep your quality score up and maximize your chances of reaching and converting qualified users.

 Follow the Appropriate Google Grant Account Structure.

-After you apply for Google Ad Grants and are approved for the program, you’ll set up your first ad campaign.
-Before creating your ads, it’s vital that you understand the structure of your Google Ad Grant account.
-That way, you can get a feel for how you’ll need to set up your campaigns for the best results.
+After you apply for Google Ad Grants and get approved, you’ll set up your first ad campaign.
+Before creating your ads, it’s vital to understand the structure of your Google Ad Grant account.
+That way, you can get a feel for how to set up your campaigns.

 Your Google Grant account is broken down into the following:

 - Campaigns: These are the largest building blocks of your Google Ads account.
-They contain multiple ad groups and even more ads.
+They contain multiple ad groups and ads.
 To optimize your Google Ad Grant account, we recommend assigning a theme to each campaign.
-For instance, if you work for an animal shelter, you might create a ‘Volunteer’ campaign with keywords related to animal shelter volunteer opportunities in your area.
-You might have another campaign for “Donations,” “Adoptions,” etc. Themes allow for easy organization of your ads within campaigns.
+For instance, if you work for an animal shelter, you might create a “Volunteer” campaign with keywords related to animal shelter volunteer opportunities in your area.
+You might have another campaign for “Donations,” “Adoptions,” etc. Themes allow you to easily organize your ads within campaigns.

 - Ad Groups: Think of these as clusters of ads within your campaigns.
 Ad groups are associated with specific keywords that someone might search related to your cause.
 Note that Google requires you to have at least two ad groups per campaign.

-- Ads: This is the smallest element of your Google Grant account but is arguably the most important.
+- Ads: This is the smallest element of your Google Grant account but is arguably the most important since it consists of the copy and links you’re promoting.
 Google requires you to have at least two ads per ad group.
 Google will automatically rotate between these ads and provide you with performance data.
 For instance, if ad A performs significantly better than ad B, you’ll know to tweak ad B to improve its performance.

 One important thing to remember when optimizing your account is not to spread your budget too thin across several ad groups and keywords.
-Instead, you’ll have more success if you allocate more funds to a core group of services or resources related to your mission.
+You’ll have more success by allocating more funds to a core group of services or resources related to your mission.

 Choose the Right Keywords for Your Google Grant Account.